apache/echarts-doc/en/option/component/aria.md

 ### description(string) = null

 By default, an algorithm is used to automatically generate a chart description, but if you want to fully customize it, you can set this value to a description.
-If it is set to ``This is a chart showing price movements''`, then the value of the `aria-label` attribute is the string.
+If it is set to `'This is a chart showing price changes'`, then the value of the `aria-label` attribute of the chart DOM is this string.

 This configuration item is often used to display text that specifies a general description of the chart, when displaying individual data does not show the contents of the chart.
 For example, if the chart is a map with a large number of scattered points, the default algorithm can only show the locations of the data points and cannot convey the author's intent as a whole.
 In this case, you can specify `description` as what the author wants to say.